CHIRANJEEVICHETAN/Object-Detection-with-YOLO/README.md

 - **Surveillance and Security**: Monitoring and detecting objects in security footage.
 - **Retail**: Managing stock and detecting product placement on shelves.

+## Improved Features

+- **YOLOv8**: Implemented the YOLOv8 model for image recognition, enhancing accuracy and performance in object detection tasks.
+- **Real-Time Object Detection**: Integrated live video object detection, enabling the system to detect objects in real-time.
+- **Flask Integration**: Compiled the entire project into a Flask application for seamless frontend and backend integration.
+- **Drag and Drop Features**: Added drag and drop functionality for image uploads, providing a user-friendly experience.
+- **Responsiveness**: Ensured the web application is responsive for seamless viewing on mobile devices.
+- **Live Video**: Enabled object detection in live video feeds from external mobile devices using webcam IP addresses.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) first.
 You can submit any bugs or feature requests as an issue, or make a pull request with your changes.